 The late Cheyenne star appeared opposite such notables as Roger Moore, Burt Reynolds and Margot Kidder.

-During and after the prime-time run of his classic Cheyenne TV series, Clint Walker — who passed away Monday just a few days before his 91st birthday — made memorable impressions in a wide variety of theatrical and made-for-television movies, ranging from wartime dramas (The Dirty Dozen, None But the Brave) to scary thrillers (Killdozer, Scream of the Wolf).
+During and after the prime-time run of his classic Cheyenne TV series, Clint Walker — whose birthday we celebrate May 30 — made memorable impressions in a wide variety of theatrical and made-for-television movies, ranging from wartime dramas (The Dirty Dozen, None But the Brave) to scary thrillers (Killdozer, Scream of the Wolf).
 Fittingly enough, however, he remains best known – and most admired – for his westerns.
-Here are ten of his finest, all widely available on various streaming platforms.
+Here are ten of his finest, all widely available for rental or purchase on various platforms.

 Hoping to capitalize on their Cheyenne star’s popularity with TV viewers, Warner Bros. showcased Walker in his very first star vehicle, a well-crafted sagebrush saga directed by veteran filmmaker Gordon Douglas (Only the Valiant, Them!).
 Walker plays Gar Davis, a fugitive on the run through Indian Territory who interrupts his flight from justice to escort Celia (Virginia Mayo), a lovely homesteader, and Chad (Richard Eyer), her young son, out of harm’s way and off to a nearby cavalry outpost.
 Unfortunately, Celia comes to suspect that Gar killed her missing husband.
 Even more unfortunately, Clett (scene-stealing Brian Keith), a grizzly gunrunner who’s Gar’s long-time frenemy, develops a hankering for Celia as he tags along for the ride.
 Western buffs should appreciate the satisfyingly upbeat ending, which strikes echoes of the original 1931 Stagecoach.